NJie94/nvim/README.md

 ```

-(Optional) If Homebrew suggests enabling shell integration for fzf, follow its post-install message.
+If Homebrew suggests enabling shell integration for fzf, follow its post-install message.

 ---